What is a DIY funeral?

 Buying a coffin or shroud

-There are a number of suppliers who are willing to sell coffins to the public, although there are a few things you should consider before ordering the coffin.
+There are a number of suppliers who are willing to sell coffins to the public, although there are a few things you should consider before placing an order.
 Depending on whether your loved one is to be buried or cremated, a different type of coffin may be required.
-Please check the requirements with the operator of the Crematorium or Cemetery prior to ordering.
+Please check the requirements with the operator of the crematorium or cemetery prior to ordering.

 If your loved one is resting at a mortuary, the staff may be able to measure the body so you can order a coffin that is the right size and can safely accommodate the weight of your loved one.
 You should allow for a few extra inches all around the body, also considering that the feet should be laid flat as opposed to standing when placed in the coffin.

-You will need to order a coffin with load bearing handles to ensure family and friends can safely carry the coffin.
+You will need to order a coffin with load-bearing handles to ensure family and friends can safely carry the coffin.
+You will also need to ensure you have a team of family and friends to carry the coffin into the crematorium or church, on the day of the funeral.

 If you wish for your loved one to be cremated, you should remember: